MicrosoftDocs/win32-pr.de-de/desktop-src/TermServ/imsrdpclientnonscriptable3-showredirectionwarningdialog.md

 ## <a name="property-value"></a>Eigenschaftswert

-Gibt an, ob das Dialogfeld für die Weiterleitungs Warnung angezeigt werden soll.
+Gibt an, ob das Dialogfeld "Umleitungswarnung" angezeigt werden soll.

 ## <a name="requirements"></a>Anforderungen